 It’s an adorable little town where you can gas up, grab a bite to eat, and snag some beverages before heading into the more expensive Telluride.
 But food and gas is not the reason I’m recommending Ridgway: it’s the views.

 I remember the very first time I saw Telluride.
 I was driving into the valley, mountains towering above the little town, and I was stopped dead in my tracks.
 Ever since then, there’s not a time that I drive into Telluride and don’t get that same feeling.
 It’s a gem of a place, and no Colorado road trip is complete without a visit here.
-It’s one million percent worth the hype.

 The town of Telluride is actually super small.
 You can drive the length of it within minutes.
 But there’s also so much to do there.
 Telluride is home to some incredible boutique shops, restaurants, and cafes.